Record rains cause flash flooding in Tennessee; 4 dead

 A portion of Interstate 40 was temporarily shut down due to high water that stranded a vehicle and its driver.
 The driver was able to get out of the vehicle and to safety, the Tennessee Highway Patrol in Nashville tweeted.
 First responders also told drivers to avoid part of I-24 south of Nashville.

 Metropolitan Nashville Police Chief John Drake said three bodies were found after Seven Mile Creek flooded.
-The body of a 70-year-old man whose car was submerged in the creek was found behind a store, and the bodies of a 46-year-old woman and a 64-year-old man were found in a wooded area near a homeless camp.
+The body of a 70-year-old Nashville man, identified by police Sunday night as Garry Cole, was found in a submerged car in the creek behind a store.
+The bodies of a 46-year-old woman and a 64-year-old man were found in a wooded area near a homeless camp.

 Drake said a 65-year-old man’s body was found on a golf course.
-Police said on Twitter earlier it’s believed the man tried to get out of a car that ran off a road into a culvert before being swept away by high water.
+Police later identified him on Twitter as Douglas Hammond, who lived nearby and was swept away as he got out of his car that had become stuck in floodwaters.

 Many rivers and creeks were at or near their highest level since 2010, according to the National Weather Service.
 Floods in May 2010 caused 21 deaths in Tennessee and an estimated $1.5 billion in damage in Nashville.